 Gastritis is a common condition caused by an inflammation of the stomach lining.
 It can lead to a number of unpleasant symptoms.
-These include indigestion, burning stomach pain, feeling or being sick and feeling full after eating.
+These include indigestion, burning stomach pain, being or feeling sick (opens in new tab), and suffering from a bloated stomach (opens in new tab).
 Gastritis symptoms can be acute and come on quickly and severely, or chronic and last a long time.
 However, following a gastritis diet can help to ease or eliminate some of this discomfort.

 For most people, gastritis will subside after medication, as it’s caused by environmental factors like drinking too much alcohol. (opens in new tab) These include antacids, which neutralise the acid in the stomach, and proton pump inhibitors (PPIs), which decrease acid production.
 However, it can also be alleviated by adapting your diet.

 Research (opens in new tab) by the Beijing University of Chinese Medicine has shown that the symptoms of this condition are made worse by foods that are salty, spicy, fried or acidic, as well as sweets and meat.
 So adopting a gastritis diet, which cuts out some of these foods, can help to reduce or stop symptoms completely.
 A 2021 study (opens in new tab) has also found that increasing your intake of anti-inflammatory and probiotic foods can help to reduce inflammation.

 What can you eat on the gastritis diet?